L'amour est bleu: Eurovision

-The Compagnie Luxembourgeoise de Télédiffusion (CLT) internally selected "L'amour est bleu" as for the of the Eurovision Song Contest, and a Greek-born 17-year-old Vicky Leandros as its performer as Vicky.
+The Compagnie Luxembourgeoise de Télédiffusion (CLT) internally selected "L'amour est bleu" as for the of the Eurovision Song Contest, and a Greek-born 17-year-old Vicky Leandros, as Vicky.

 In addition to the French-language original version, she recorded the song in English –as "Colours of Love" with lyrics by Bryan Blackburn–, German –as "Blau wie das Meer" with lyrics by Klaus Munro–, Italian –as "L'amore è blu"–, and Dutch –as "Liefde is zacht"–, that were released in nineteen countries.

 On 8 April 1967, the Eurovision Song Contest was held at the Großer Festsaal der Wiener Hofburg in Vienna hosted by Österreichischer Rundfunk (ORF), and broadcast live throughout the continent.
 Vicky performed "L'amour est bleu" as the second song of the evening.
 Claude Denjean conducted the event's live orchestra in the performance of the entry.

 At the close of voting, It had received 17 points, placing it fourth in a field of seventeen, behind "Il doit faire beau là-bas" (France), "If I Could Choose" (Ireland) and the winning song, "Puppet on a String" (United Kingdom).
 It was succeeded as Luxembourgian representative at the by "Nous vivrons d'amour" by Chris Baldo & Sophie Garel.

 Aftermath

 Vicky Leandros went on to win Eurovision five years later with the song "Après toi", again representing Luxembourg.

 "L'amour est bleu" achieved greater success through cover versions of the song by other artists.
 Some forty years after its original release, "L'amour est bleu", along with Domenico Modugno's "Nel blu dipinto di blu" (better known as "Volare") and Mocedades' "Eres tú", still counts as one of very few non-winning Eurovision entries ever to become a worldwide hit.
 The song has since become a favourite of Contest fans, most notably appearing as part of a medley introducing the semi-final of the Eurovision Song Contest 2006 in Athens, one of only three non-winning songs to be involved (the others being "Dschinghis Khan" and "Nel blu dipinto di blu").

+In 2026, Vicky Leandros returned to Eurovision to perform "L'amour est bleu" at the opening of the first semi-final as part of celebrations marking the 70th contest.
+Vicky's performance was the culmination of a montage of past Eurovision moments as viewed by a man called Tony who was seen (portrayed by multiple actors) as a boy as the 1950s Eurovision moments played out, and was then seen moving through the various stages of his life as the moments from the contest being played moved through the decades and showed the contest moving through different stages of its own existence.